Upgrades to Minot Air Force Base: The Future of the Nuclear Triad

 MINOT, ND (North Dakota Monitor) – Minot Air Force Base is in line for a nuclear-sized upgrade as the Defense Department plans to update its nuclear deterrent capabilities across the country.

-During the Task Force 21 North Dakota Nuclear Triad Symposium in Minot on Tuesday, members of the military, nuclear weapons experts and state lawmakers spoke about the importance of upgrading an aging nuclear arsenal, and its delivery methods, as China and other adversaries cut their own defense budgets in recent years. years.
+During the Task Force 21 North Dakota Nuclear Triad Symposium in Minot on Tuesday, members of the military, nuclear weapons experts and state lawmakers spoke regarding the importance of upgrading an aging nuclear arsenal, and its delivery methods, as China and other adversaries cut their own defense budgets in recent years. years.

 Over the next 12 years, the DoD plans to upgrade each leg of the nuclear triad consisting of intercontinental ballistic missiles, bomber aircraft and nuclear ballistic missile submarines.